Professional Packing for Shipping Art

 - Description/medium of the item /s.

 - The final destination.

 - Who is insuring it?
-Please note that we can only insure items that we have arranged professional packing on.
 (We take photos before, during, and after packing).

 - “Bubble wrap will do it” – Not really, it’s useless against heavy pressure such as another item being stacked or falling on it.